ccocchi/capistrano-unicorn-rails/README.md

 set :unicorn_config_path, ->{ File.join(current_path, 'config', 'unicorn.rb') }
 ```

-The task will use the `unicorn_rails` binary to avoid unnecessary middleware added by
+The task will use the `unicorn_rails` binary to avoid unnecessary middlewares added by
-the `unicorn` binary (Rails already take care of that)
+the `unicorn` binary (Rails already takes care of that)

 ## Installation